carlosasj/ng-checkall/README.md

 # NgCheckall

-How many times you had to deal with the behavior of a List or Table full of checkboxes and one checkbox at the top to "Chell all" the others?
+How many times you had to deal with the behavior of a List or Table full of checkboxes and one checkbox at the top to "Check all" the others?

 This Angular 4+ lib aims to encapsulate this logic and reduce development time, bugs and duplicated code.